-What is cortisol?
+Before enlightening you on the best supplements that reduce cortisol, let us first answer the question of what cortisol is.
 Cortisol is the body’s primary stress hormone.
 It is a steroid hormone that is responsible for activating the body’s ‘fight or flight’ mechanism in times of stress.
 It is secreted by the adrenal glands and its primary function is to alert your body and its various systems to imminent danger.

 Whilst cortisol production is a healthy and vital response to environmental pressures, too much cortisol in the bloodstream can cause the body to go into stress response overdrive and shut down bodily systems to direct energy to perceived threats.
-If it is too abundant in the bloodstream, cortisol can impact areas of health and wellbeing as various as sleep, immunity, metabolic processing and skin, hair and nail health.
+If it is too abundant in the bloodstream, cortisol can impact areas of health and wellbeing as various as sleep, mood, immunity, metabolic processing and skin, hair and nail health.

 These days we are plagued by overproduction of cortisol in response to the stresses and strains of daily life - even a notification popping up on your phone can cause a surge in the hormone.
-But how can you reduce stress levels naturally?
-And what are the best supplements to take to lower your body’s cortisol levels?

 If you’re suffering from elevated cortisol you may experience one or more of the following symptoms :